Poster Presentation Guidelines

-- Use colour to enhance comprehension, not to decorate the poster.
-Neatly colouring black-line illustrations with colour pencils is entirely acceptable.
+- Use color to enhance comprehension, not to decorate the poster.
+Neatly coloring black-line illustrations with color pencils is entirely acceptable.

 - Make sure that the text and the visuals are integrated.
 Figures should be numbered consecutively according to the order in which they are first mentioned in the text.

 - Keep the text brief.
 Use text to (a) introduce the study (what hypothesis was tested or what problem was investigated? why was the study worth doing?), (b) explain visuals and direct viewers’ attention to significant data trends and relationships portrayed in the visuals, and (c) state and explain the interpretations that follow from the data.
 In many cases, conclusions can be summarized in a bullet-point list.